 Frequently Ask Questions

-Yes, we are still arranging funerals, we are here to help you whenever you need us 24 hours a day on 0800 996 1927.
+Yes, we are still arranging funerals, either over the phone or in person at one of our offices.
+We are here to help you whenever you need us 24 hours a day on 0800 996 1927.

-If you would like to visit one of our funeral homes, we would ask you to call us in advance to ensure there are no other families due to attend, and there is a maximum of two people present.
-Presently we are unable to visit you at home.
+If you would like to visit one of our funeral homes, we would ask you to call us in advance to ensure there are no other families due to attend.

 We can e-mail and/or post all forms and documents to you which are necessary to make the funeral arrangements.

-If you are attending a funeral, please continue to follow the government advice ensuring you wash your hands regularly and as hard as it may be to do so, avoid close contact with other mourners.
+If you are attending a funeral, please continue to follow the government advice, this includes the option of wearing a face covering, ensuring you wash your hands regularly and as hard as it may be to do so, avoid close contact with other mourners.

 Unfortunately, it may not be possible for all of our funeral homes to remain open if colleagues are themselves self-isolating or become unwell.
 If your local funeral home has had to close temporarily, you can contact our team on 0800 996 1927.

-Currently, there are no restrictions that prevent someone who has died from coronavirus having a funeral whether that is for a cremation or a burial.
+Currently, there are no restrictions that prevents someone who has died from coronavirus having a funeral, whether it is a cremation or a burial.
 We are following government guidelines closely on this and should the advice change we will provide updates on this page.

 We work closely with the crematoriums and can let you know if they are able to live stream or record services.
 This may be beneficial so the service can be shared with wider family and friends, via a private web link.